doctorfree/nvim-lazyman/README.md

 `~/.config/nvim` and install multiple Neovim configurations, each in its own separate `~/.config/$NVIM_APPNAME` folder.
-Note, however, that if you create a symbolic link from `~/.config/$NVIM_APPNAME` to `~/.config/nvim` with the intention of using the `lazyman/Lazyman` configuration without need of `NVIM_APPNAME` then you will also need to symlink `~/.local/share/$NVIM_APPNAME` and `~/.local/state/$NVIM_APPNAME`.
+Note, however, that if you create a symbolic link from `~/.config/$NVIM_APPNAME` to `~/.config/nvim` with the intention of using the `nvim-Lazyman` configuration without need of `NVIM_APPNAME` then you will also need to symlink `~/.local/share/$NVIM_APPNAME` and `~/.local/state/$NVIM_APPNAME`.

 ### Shell initialization setup

-If `lazyman/Lazyman` is installed and initialized using the `NVIM_APPNAME` environment variable as described above then `NVIM_APPNAME` needs to be set when a `lazyman` initialized configuration is used.
+If `nvim-Lazyman` is installed and initialized using the `NVIM_APPNAME` environment variable as described above then `NVIM_APPNAME` needs to be set when a `lazyman` initialized configuration is used.
 This can be done by setting and exporting this variable in your shell's initialization file (e.g. `.bashrc` for Bash users, `.zshrc` for Zsh users).
-Add the line `export NVIM_APPNAME="lazyman/Lazyman"` to your shell initialization and re-login or source the initialization file to use the `lazyman/Lazyman` configuration.
+Add the line `export NVIM_APPNAME="nvim-Lazyman"` to your shell initialization and re-login or source the initialization file to use the `nvim-Lazyman` configuration.

 However, setting `NVIM_APPNAME` in the shell initialization file fixes that environment variable to a single Neovim configuration and must be reset